lmarzen/dice-mosaic/README.md

 # dice-mosaic
 Generate dice mosaics from jpeg/png images.

-Default options will attempt to read from 'input.jpg' in the same directory, scale the image by 0.05, then convert each pixel to grayscale before generating a dice mosaic using  black die(w/ white dots) and saving the dice mosaic to 'output.png'.
+Default options will attempt to read from 'input.jpg' in the current directory, scale the image by 0.05, then convert each pixel to grayscale before generating a dice mosaic using  black die(w/ white dots) and saving the dice mosaic to 'output.png'.

 Usage
 ---